sivaprasadreddy/sivaprasadreddy/README.md

 <br/>
 <br/>

-- 💻  I’m exploring Quarkus, Kubernetes and GitOps
+- 💻  I’m exploring Quarkus, Micronaut, Kubernetes and GitOps
 - 🌱  I’m planning to write more on "modern java application development in the age of cloud"
 - 💬  Ask me about Java, SpringBoot, Docker, Kubernetes or any tech related stuff.